Key Takeaways

 Instead of having a URL that looks like this: https://www.example.com/blogarticle.aspx?ID=11526&IT=5f7d3d your URLs should contain keywords.

-So if you are a SEO specialist and want to optimize your blog article for the keyword “SEO strategy”, then that is the best to use for your URL: https://www.seospecialist.com/blog/seo-strategy .
+So if you are an SEO specialist and want to optimize your blog article for the keyword “SEO strategy”, then that is the best string to use for your URL: https://www.seospecialist.com/blog/seo-strategy.
 Use your keywords and hyphens “-” (not underscores “_”) to separate words.
 Underscore is not a valid space separator for Google.

 Don’t overdo it either.
 Stuffing as many keywords in as possible will not do you any good: https://www.sportshop.com/shop/57-sweatshirt—hoodies-sweatshirts—kids/926-sweatshirts—sweatshirt-for-kids/